 While the participating law enforcement agencies claim this is a necessity brought about by the times, many opponents to encryption argue this allows the law enforcement agencies to operate behind a veil of secrecy.
 It’s no longer possible for the public to monitor the police as a form of checks and balances.
 It also prevents the general public from getting important real-time information to events that may be happening in their area.
 They also contend it creates a form of information blackout, in that local law enforcement can control what information is released, and when.
 Local media outlets will lose an important tool for reporting traffic accidents and breaking news events.

 Local law enforcement agencies say this isn’t true.
 They contest any and all radio transmissions are available to the public upon written request, and that the only difference is, the public won’t get the information in real-time.
-Clearly, events that’s three days old are no longer important and whose to say the information released by the police won’t be altered?
+Clearly, events that are seven days old are no longer important and whose to say the information released by the police won’t be redacted?

 Police scanners are not new.
 They have been around for decades, even mobile units, and this has never been a concern brought to the forefront by the police before.
 So why now?